 “There’s so much pollution in the air now that if it weren’t for our lungs there’d be no place to put it all”- Robert Orben (Comedy Writer)

 The above quote is so true for the city of Delhi.
-The pollution level has breached the highest mark in the recent times and the Delhi has notoriously become the most polluted city in the world.
-As per the Supreme Court, 8 people die prematurely everyday due to the air pollution in Delhi.
-There is a high possibility that these people belong to the lower and middle class as they are more affected by the pollution and do not have the wherewithal to save them with the help of various technological and other solutions.
-These residents of Delhi who generally do not own the cars, bear the brunt of the toxic air.
+The pollution level has breached the highest mark in recent times and the Delhi has notoriously become the most polluted city in the world.
+As per the Supreme Court, 8 people die prematurely every day due to air pollution in Delhi.
+There is a high possibility that these people belong to the lower and middle class as they are more affected by pollution and do not have the wherewithal to save themselves with the help of various technological and other solutions.
+These residents of Delhi who generally do not own cars, bear the brunt of the toxic air.
 As per one study[i], levels of suspended particulate are generally higher in the low neighborhoods of Delhi.
-The poor people also spend more time outdoors where they come in direct contact with the hazardous air.
+The poor people also spend more time outdoors where they come in direct contact with hazardous air.

-The affluent households are not that much affected by the toxic air due to the use of air-conditioning, air purifier, better nutrition and adequate greenery in the surroundings.
+The affluent households are not that much affected by the toxic air due to the use of air-conditioning, air purifiers, better nutrition, and adequate greenery in the surroundings.
 Not only this, children in the region are the most vulnerable due to the harmful impact of air pollution.
-One in every third child has reduced lung function and high propensity for increased pulmonary hemorrhage.
-On the face of it, three toddlers moved to the Supreme Court to demand “Right to breath fresh air” under the “Right to life” under Article 21.
-In fact, right to breath fresh air is a human right.
-This public health emergency needs to be solved on war footing otherwise it will reach to a stage of unspeakable damage as our children are our future and so-called ‘demographic dividend’ and if they are not healthy and sound, country will not progress in the future.
+One in every third child has reduced lung function and a high propensity for increased pulmonary hemorrhage.
+On the face of it, three toddlers moved to the Supreme Court to demand the “Right to breath fresh air” under the “Right to life” under Article 21.
+In fact, the right to breathe fresh air is a human right.
+This public health emergency needs to be solved on a war footing.
+Otherwise, it will reach to a stage of unspeakable damage as our children are our future and so-called ‘demographic dividend’ and if they are not healthy and sound, the country will not progress in the future.

-Various studies, researchers have been conducted to understand the causes of the air pollution in Delhi.
-Almost all of the reports including the recent Economic Survey released by the Government of India has been vocal towards the vehicular emissions as one of the main causes of the pollution.
-Delhi has seen the uncontrollable growth of personal cars in the recent decades.
+Various studies have been conducted to understand the causes of air pollution in Delhi.
+Almost all of the reports including the recent Economic Survey released by the Government of India have been vocal about vehicular emissions as one of the main causes of pollution.
+Delhi has seen the uncontrollable growth of personal cars in recent decades.
 As per NTPDC report, Delhi comprises 1.4% of the Indian population but accounts for more than 7% of all motor vehicles in the country.
-As per the recent Economic Survey, vehicular emissions are responsible for 30% pollution in Delhi.
-Therefore, there is a need to promote public transportation by providing more quality buses, extending the metro-lines to more areas, improve the last-mile connectivity by providing eco-friendly solutions- bike sharing, e-rickshaws, rent the cycle, charging higher parking fees, congestion charges to discourage usage of cars, promoting the idea of car-pooling and most importantly encouraging the buying of electric vehicles by providing more incentives, less interest rate on loans to buy electric vehicles, involving private sector to create charging infrastructure under CSR activities and seriously formulating a policy for the 100% electrification of public transportation system.
+As per the recent Economic Survey, vehicular emissions are responsible for 30% of pollution in Delhi.
+Therefore, there is a need to promote public transportation by providing more quality buses, extending the metro lines to more areas, improve last-mile connectivity by providing eco-friendly solutions- bike sharing, e-rickshaws, rent the cycle, charging higher parking fees, congestion charges to discourage usage of cars, promoting the idea of car-pooling and most importantly encouraging the buying of electric vehicles by providing more incentives, less interest rate on loans to buy electric vehicles, involving the private sector to create charging infrastructure under CSR activities and seriously formulating a policy for the 100% electrification of the public transportation system.

-The problem of stubble burning is also needed to be tackled with cooperation between Centre and States.
-Farmers need to be given subsidy to buy Turbo Happy Seeder(THS) machine and there is also need to look for innovative eco-friendly and sustainable solutions to convert the crop residue into useful manure.
+The problem of stubble burning is also needed to be tackled with cooperation between the Centre and States.
+Farmers need to be given subsidies to buy Turbo Happy Seeder(THS) machines and there is also a need to look for innovative eco-friendly and sustainable solutions to convert the crop residue into useful manure.